torstees/MVtest/documentation/mvtest.rst

 IMPUTE output
 ^^^^^^^^^^^^^
-MVTest doesn't call genotypes when performing analysis, and allows users to define which model to use when analyzing the data.
+MVTest doesn't call genotypes when performing analysis and allows users to define which model to use when analyzing the data.
 Due to the fact that there is no specific location for chromosome within the input files, mvtest requires that users provide chromosome, impute input file and the corresponding .info